 Choosing the right web host is vital to succeed in blogging.

 If you choose one that’s poor quality, you risk ending up with a slow, unstable website.
 That can drive away your readers and reduce your chances of ranking well in Google.

-For those on a tight budget, Bluehost is a low-cost choice to get started fast.
+For those on a tight budget, Bluehost or Siteground are low-cost choices to get started fast.